Feb 03, 2021

 In this article, we’re going to teach you how to create a WordPress gallery in three steps:

-The first thing you’ll need to set up a WordPress gallery are some images.
+The first thing you’ll need to set up a WordPress gallery will be to aquire some images.
 For this tutorial, we’re going to use stock pictures of puppies, to liven up the proceedings.

 First, log into your WordPress dashboard and navigate to your Media > Library tab.
 Once you’re there, click on the Add New button at the top of the screen:

 Next, click on the Select Files button, which will open up your local file explorer:

 To speed things up, we recommend that you upload all the images you want to place within your gallery at the same time.
 To that end, we set up a folder called puppies on our own computer:

 When you select multiple pictures to upload at once, WordPress will show you the progress of each one individually: